bitnami/charts/bitnami/thanos/README.md

 This helm chart supports using custom Objstore configuration.

-Add your custom Objstore configuration file to "files/conf/objstore.yml" in your working directory.
-This file will be mounted as a configMap to the corresponding containers.

-Alternatively, you can specify the Objstore configuration using the `objstoreConfig` parameter.
+You can specify the Objstore configuration using the `objstoreConfig` parameter.

-In addition to these options, you can also set an external ConfigMap with the configuration file.
+In addition, you can also set an external ConfigMap with the configuration file.
 This is done by setting the `existingObjstoreConfigmap` parameter.
-Note that this will override the two previous options.
+Note that this will override the previous option.

 ### Using custom Querier Service Discovery configuration

 This helm chart supports using custom Service Discovery configuration for Querier.

-Add your custom objstore configuration file to "files/conf/servicediscovery.yml" in your working directory.
-This file will be mounted as a configMap to the corresponding containers.

-Alternatively, you can specify the Service Discovery configuration using the `querier.sdConfig` parameter.
+You can specify the Service Discovery configuration using the `querier.sdConfig` parameter.

-In addition to these options, you can also set an external ConfigMap with the Service Discovery configuration file.
+In addition, you can also set an external ConfigMap with the Service Discovery configuration file.
 This is done by setting the `querier.existingSDConfigmap` parameter.
-Note that this will override the two previous options.
+Note that this will override the previous option.

 ### Using custom Ruler configuration

 This helm chart supports using custom Ruler configuration.

-Add your custom objstore configuration file to "files/conf/ruler.yml" in your working directory.
-This file will be mounted as a configMap to the corresponding containers.

-Alternatively, you can specify the Ruler configuration using the `ruler.config` parameter.
+You can specify the Ruler configuration using the `ruler.config` parameter.

-In addition to these options, you can also set an external ConfigMap with the configuration file.
+In addition, you can also set an external ConfigMap with the configuration file.
 This is done by setting the `ruler.existingConfigmap` parameter.
-Note that this will override the two previous options.
+Note that this will override the previous option.

 ### Integrate Thanos with Prometheus and Alertmanager